BrainsFromEbay/FAIML---group-unicorn/README.md

 #### Using the 28x28 Model

 The saved `digits_model_CNN__from_png.pth` can be used for inference on new images.
-The previous version of this README contained a full helper function.
 The key steps are to define the `SimpleCNN` architecture from the script and then load the state dictionary into it.

 ---